 If you’re travelling from Canterbury to the West Coast, this is the road to take.
 It is a piece of extreme engineering involving viaducts, bridges, rock shelters and waterfalls redirected into chutes.

 Arthur’s Pass National Park itself is a landscape of two halves.
 On the eastern side, you’ll see wide, shingle-filled riverbeds and vast swathes of beech forest.
 Descending the western side and you venture through dense rainforest alongside and over deeply gorged rivers.
-From our Park you will be able to watch The Trans Alpine Train cross the Mighty Taramakau River which is one of the largest braided rivers in the Southern Hemisphere.
+From our Park you will be able to watch the Trans Alpine Train cross the Mighty Taramakau River.

 If you’re feeling adventurous, go hiking, mountaineering or even take in the more gentle Arthurs Pass village walks, here you are spoilt for choice.
 You’ll probably spot New Zealand’s inquisitive and comical alpine parrot, the Kea, along the way and during winter you can join the lucky skiers and snowboarders enjoying spectacular runs in the Temple Basin Ski Area approx a 20min drive from Jackson’s Retreat.